simon-brooke/the-great-game/doc/Sexual-dimorphism.md

 When a man and a woman have sex, there's a non-zero chance that the woman will get pregnant.
 There's a zero chance that the male will get pregnant.

 A woman can typically give birth to of the order of twelve children in the course of her life, and each childbirth involves a non-zero risk of death.
-If modelling the sort of bronze-age-to-late-medieval cultures I'm generally considering, there are no available reliable methods of contraception, although their may be, for example, known spermicidal or abortifacient spells or potions.
+If modelling the sort of bronze-age-to-late-medieval cultures I'm generally considering, there are no available reliable methods of contraception, although there may be, for example, known spermicidal or abortifacient spells or potions.
 If it's abortifacient, that's pretty unpleasant for the woman, too.

 Children, especially when young, are very vulnerable and need protection.
 Children with good protection are much more likely to survive to adulthood.
 Raising children involves a fair amount of work.